cornell-dti/trends-in-web-dev-website/versioned_docs/version-2026fa/setup-environment.md

 Go to [this website](https://nodejs.org/en/download/) and follow the instructions to install it on your workstation.

-For consistency, please use the latest Node LTS (currently, as of Spring 2025, this is Node 24).
+For consistency, please use the latest Node LTS (currently, as of Fall 2026, this is Node 26).

 ## Install `git`